bacalhau-project/bacalhau/docs/examples/workload-onboarding/CUDA/index.md

 Computations like matrix multiplication could be done much faster on GPU than on CPU

 ## TD;LR
-Running CUDA programs on Bacalhau
+Running CUDA programs on Bacalhau.

 ## Prerequisite